r-lib/vctrs/tests/testthat/_snaps/size.md

     Output
       <error/rlang_error>
       Error in `vec_as_short_length()`:
-      ! `my_arg` must be a single number, not an integer vector.
+      ! `my_arg` must be a single number, not an integer vector of length 2.
     Code
       (expect_error(my_function(1.5)))
     Output